-Tabita Green is an author, speaker, blogger, and community organizer.
-In 2011, she left her six-digit corporate job to focus on family, health, community building.
+Tabita Green is an author, speaker, content strategist, and community organizer.
+In 2011, she left her corporate job to focus on family, health, community building.
 After three years of research into mental health and resilience for Her Lost Year, she believes humanity’s future health and happiness depends on the creation of resilient, sustainable communities.
 Her blog at tabitagreen.com inspires readers to take action for personal wellness, social justice, and a sustainable future.
 Tabita lives in Decorah, Iowa, with husband Todd, daughter Rebecka, and (spoiled) dog Sophie.
 In her spare time, she likes to run around in the woods and teach Swedish (but not at the same time).
 Follow @tabitag.

 ‘Her Lost Year’

 Tabita Green authors book on her family’s struggle with adolescent mental health

 DECORAH, Iowa – In the spring of 2010, Tabita Green’s daughter, Rebecka—then just 13—started to feel depressed and lost several pounds from her already slim frame.
 Almost immediately, Rebecka’s well-meaning health care providers recommended that she take an antidepressant to “kick-start” the treatment process.

 Green wrote “Her Lost Year: A Story of Hope and a Vision for Optimizing Children’s Mental Health,” to tell her family’s journey of surviving a year of modern psychiatry and explore how people might live differently to promote mental health for all people.